Additive Bayesian variable selection under censoring and misspecification: Proofs of Asymptotic results

-where $\operatorname{plim}$ denotes the limit in probability.
-A discussion on this limit function is given in \cite{wong:1986}.
-These results are still valid in the case where the covariates are time-dependent, $z_i=z_i(t)$ \citep{lin:1989}, which is omitted here as we do not consider model selection under an APH model with time dependent covariates.
-These asymptotic results apply in our framework since we are considering the case with fixed number of covariates and knots.

-The prior structure adopted for the APH model is the same as that used in AAFT models (except for the scale parameter, which does not appear in the APH model).
-Thus, the first part of the proof of Proposition \ref{prop:BFRatesI} also applies to the APH model.
-Now, to characterize the two remaining terms in \eqref{eq:BFLap}, for the APH model, we again consider separately the case where $\gamma^*\not\subset \gamma$ and the case where $\gamma^*\subset \gamma$. \begin{enumerate}[leftmargin=*,label=(\roman*)]
+The prior structure adopted for the Cox model is the same as that used in AFT models (except for the scale parameter, which does not appear in the Cox model).
+Thus, the first part of the proof of Proposition \ref{prop:BFRatesI} also applies to the Cox model.
+Now, to characterize the two remaining terms in \eqref{eq:BFLap}, for the Cox model, we again consider separately the case where $\gamma^*\not\subset \gamma$ and the case where $\gamma^*\subset \gamma$. \begin{enumerate}[leftmargin=*,label=(\roman*)]

 \item {\bf Case $\gamma^*\subset \gamma$}.
 In this case, we have $M_p(\eta_\gamma^*) - M_p(\eta_{\gamma^*}^*)=0$.